Academic Catalog

 Bachelor Degree normally recommended.

-1. Analyze and interpret (evaluate) qualitative and quantitative data in order to identify trends, identify substances, and communicate results in a laboratory report.
+1. Analyze and interpret (evaluate) qualitative and quantitative data in order to identify trends, identify substances, and communicate results in writing and verbally.

 Associate Degree Major Requirements